olivere/greeter/README.md

 ## Run the example

-1. Go get this repo:
+Step 1.
+Go get this repo:

 ```sh
 $ go get github.com/olivere/greeter
 ```

-2. Install the protobuf generators for micro:
+Step 2.
+Install the protobuf generators for micro:

 ```sh
 $ go get github.com/micro/protobuf/{proto,protoc-gen-go}
 ```

-3. Build the executable
+Step 3.
+Build the executable

 ```sh
 make
 ```

-4. Run the server:
+Step 4.
+Run the server:

 ```sh
 ./greeter
 ```

-5. Open a 2nd terminal window and run the client:
+Step 5.
+Open a 2nd terminal window and run the client:

 ```sh
 ./greeter -client -name=Oliver
 ```

+You should now see `Hello Oliver` printed on the screen.

 ## Illustrating several copies of the server

-1. Open 3 terminal windows and run a copy of the greeter service:
+Step 1.
+Open 3 terminal windows and run a copy of the greeter service:

 ```sh
 $ ./greeter -id=A